fo-dicom/fo-dicom/README.md

 #### Getting started in modern .NET

-If you are using the web application builder, you can do this:
+If you are using the web application builder:

 ```csharp
 var builder = WebApplication.CreateBuilder(args);